DarrelNugget/Assignment-Architectural-Decisions/6-support-multilingual.md

 **Rationale**:
   * Allows to support multiple languages and supports localization
-  * Some libraries/framework would support interpolation, pluralization
+  * Some libraries/frameworks would support interpolation, pluralization
   * Reduce development time

 **Consequences**:
-  * Would need to set the libraryframework
+  * Would need to set the library/framework
   * maintaining multiple language files may require ongoing resources
-  * Maintaining the user interface to ensure culturally sensitive in different languages
+  * Maintaining the user interface to ensure cultural sensitivity in different languages

 **Follow-Up Actions**: